bonsook/ycevo/cran-comments.md

   Maintainer: 'Yangzhuoran Yang <Fin.Yang@monash.edu>' New submission
   Possibly mis-spelled words in DESCRIPTION:
-    CRSP (25:62)
+    CRSP (27:6)
+    Koo (28:50)
+    Vecchia (28:62)

-  CRSP is short for Center for Research in Security Prices and is commonly used.
+  CRSP is explained in the description and Koo and Vecchia are names.

 * checking for non-standard things in the check directory ...
 NOTE Found the following files/directories: